 Shanghai, the biggest city in China (and biggest by population in the world), bustles with cosmopolitan energy and countless things to see and do.
 With its futuristic skyline and traditional markets selling exotic foods, it definitely feels far from ordinary.

-Spend your evenings conversing with your host family, getting to know each member while practicing your Mandarin.
+Spend your evenings out with peers or home with your host family practicing your Mandarin over authentic meals.
 Relax among the sycamores and stuccoed villas surrounding Fuxing Park in the French Concession, or explore 5,000 years of history at the Shanghai Museum.
 Give back to the local community by helping teach English to migrant children at the local elementary school.

-With CIEE Gap Year Abroad you’ll immerse yourself in a rich history and culture and discover what it means to be Chinese.
-You’ll develop an understanding of what it’s like to live in a country that is rapidly becoming a global superpower and gain life skills you can draw upon in college and beyond.
+You’ll live in a country that is rapidly becoming a global superpower, and gain life skills you can draw upon in college and beyond.

 The CIEE Difference

 A Gap Year Experience that Gets It Right